tdewolff/minify/README.md

 })
 ```

-Add a command `cmd` with arguments `args` for a specific mime type `mime`:
+Add a command `cmd` with arguments `args` for a specific mime type `mime`.
 ``` go
 m.AddCmd(mime, exec.Command(cmd, args...))
 ```

 ## Examples
 Basic example that minifies from stdin to stdout and loads the default HTML and CSS minifiers.
-Additionally, a JS minifier is set to run `java -jar build/compiler.jar` (for example the [ClosureCompiler](https://code.google.com/p/closure-compiler/)):
+Additionally, a JS minifier is set to run `java -jar build/compiler.jar` (for example the [ClosureCompiler](https://code.google.com/p/closure-compiler/)).
 ``` go
 package main